-Representing Employees in Los Angeles & Across California
+Representing Employees in Ventura County & Across California

 Violating California’s wage and hour laws by employers happens all too often in the workplace.
 Unfortunately, not all employees understand their rights under these laws, allowing employers to take advantage of them.
 This can include the employer neglecting to pay minimum wage or overtime hours, pay for working “off the clock,” or for reimbursement of job-related items bought by an employee on behalf of his or her boss.
 These kinds of abuses have become known as “wage theft,” resulting in income loss for workers.
 Such mistreatment can escalate for some workers when they report them.
 They may find themselves out of a job or facing a compensation dispute that requires legal actions.